Keun-Lemur/blockchain-network/README.md

 ## Future Plans

+- Compare geth to reth (GETH VS. RETH).
 - Expand the network to include additional nodes.
 - Explore advanced features like custom genesis blocks and smart contract deployment.
-- Test different consensus algorithms and measure their performance.
+- Test different consensus algorithms and measure their performance (I hope...I don't know how to find good metors to do this..)

 ---